Speciality: Internal Medicine Training (IMT)

 Why choose this programme

-Aberdeen is a historic city with many architectural splendors.
+Aberdeen is a historic city with many architectural splendours.
 The use of its sparkling local granite has earned Aberdeen the name of the Granite City.
-Recognised as the prosperous oil capital of Europe, Aberdeen nevertheless retains its old-fashioned charm and character making it an attractive place in which to live.
+Recognised as the prosperous energy capital of Europe, Aberdeen nevertheless retains its old-fashioned charm and character making it an attractive place in which to live.
 The potential for leisure facilities are outstanding with skiing, hill walking, and golf to name a few, with easy road access to the countryside to visit historical castles or just enjoy the beautiful scenery.
 Aberdeen enjoys excellent communication services with other British and European cities – e.g. flying time to London is just over an hour with regular daily flights, road and rail links to all points north and south are excellent.